Webhook 401s and reviews stopped firing

 What's happening behind the scenes

-Each webhook subscription that ADO Pilot installed in your ADO org carries a JWT credential that authenticates POST requests to our backend.
-When ADO sends a git.pullrequest.created or git.pullrequest.updated event, our gateway validates the JWT before forwarding the event to the orchestrator.
+Each webhook subscription that ADO Pilot installed in your ADO org carries a credential that authenticates POST requests to our backend.
+When ADO sends a git.pullrequest.created or git.pullrequest.updated event, our gateway validates the credential before the event is processed.
 If validation fails, the event is rejected with 401 Unauthorized and the review is never queued.
 From your side, this looks like the system silently stopped working.

 See Service hooks and webhooks for the full picture of what gets installed in your org.